peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 <!--
 Next is Poetry.

 I remember it becoming famous around 2020, but I think it is still a popular tool.
 How many of you use it for work or other projects?
 Raise your hand if you use this.
+Oh, so many people.
+I think it's the most popular tool in this talk, but I will not recommend it.
 -->

 ---